firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 identifiers, cached random numbers, cryptographic tokens, etc **will** still be replicated across multiple microVMs resumed from the same snapshot.
 Users need to implement mechanisms for ensuring de-duplication of such state, where needed.
-On guests that run Linux versions >= 6.8, users can make use of the uevent that VMGenID driver emits upon resuming from a snapshot, to be notified about snapshot resume events.

 ## Vsock device limitation